kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 Option 2 above can solve both the use cases, is consistent with the existing federated controllers and makes more sense in the scheme of things.

+# Federated statefulset updates

+The in cluster statefulsets update proposal is under implementation as per [this proposal](https://github.com/kubernetes/community/pull/503)
+The suggestion is to handle it as a separate design proposal, once the same is implemented and stabilised.

 # Limitations (to be discussed)